How to Price Your Home to Sell Quickly: 8 Tips For a Fast Offer

 Let’s piece together the above points to illustrate how they collectively impact your strategy for pricing your house to sell quickly:

-Say you and your agent reviewed data on local market conditions and came to the conclusion that home price gains are chilling, fewer buyers are entering the market due to rising mortgage rates, and with winter coming, there are currently fewer people looking to buy a home.
+Say you and your agent reviewed data on local market conditions and concluded that home price gains are chilling, fewer buyers are entering the market due to rising mortgage rates, and with winter coming, there are currently fewer people looking to buy a home.

 Based on the comparable homes in your area, you’ve determined the market value for your property is in the $269,000-$290,000 range.
-Put these clues together and you and your agent would decide to price at the lower end of the price range (such as $270,000) to draw a quick offer.
+Put these clues together, and you and your agent would decide to place your home at the lower end of the price range (such as $270,000) to draw a quick offer.

 Another strategy would be to price just below the range determined by reviewing the comps, which brings us to our third tactic (bidding war).